Rajesh804/cloud-wordpress-blog-automation/README.md

 cd cloud-wordpress-blog-automation
 ```

-There are two shell scripts for use.
+#There are two shell scripts for use.
-1. prerequisites.sh
+1. setup_prerequisites.sh
 2. cloud-automation.sh

-##prerequisites.sh:
+##setup_prerequisites.sh:
 This script could be used for setting up all the Prerequisites that are required.
 It could be used by any one who wants to have the ansible and terraform scripts to be working.
 To execute the script, use the below command:

 ```
-./prerequisites.sh
+./setup_prerequisites.sh
 ```

 ##cloud-automation.sh:
 This script is the main script which is responsible for setting up the required running environment.
-Before running the script, please make sure you have all the correct variables inside terraform/variables.tf files for below:
+Before running the script, please make sure you have all the correct variables inside terraform/conf.d/variables.tf files for below:

           aws_region = "<AWS Region>"
           key_path = "<AWS PEM key path>"